oroinc/documentation/user_guide/outlook_synch.rst

 Identifying a Record
 ^^^^^^^^^^^^^^^^^^^^

-Every contact, task and calendar event present in OroCRM has a unique id.

 For every entity synchronized there is also a key defined.
 The key is a set of field values used to identify an entity record.
 Fields of a key can be chosen, subject to the specific company needs.
 The following keys are used by default:

 .. csv-table::
   :header: "**Entity**","**Key Fields**"